decred/dcrdevdocs/docs/environments/testnet.md

 Special rules apply to testnet in order to make it easier to work with.
-For example, if no blocks are found on testnet in a 10 minute period, the PoW difficulty will drop so that a block can be generated using the dcrd `generate` RPC.
+For example, if no blocks are found on testnet in a 10 minute period, the PoW difficulty will drop so that a block can be generated using the dcrd generate RPC, as shown below:

 ```no-highlight
 dcrctl --testnet generate 1